huf0813/bcc-adventure-park/README.md

 ## :family: Entities and Actors

 We want to see your perspective about these problems.
-You can define various type of entities or actors.
-One thing for sure, there is no true or false statement to define entities.
+You can define various types of entities or actors.
+One thing for sure, there is no true or false statement to define the entities.
 As long as the results are understandable, then go for it! :rocket:

 ## :blue_book: References